nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Deletes a specified contact from a specified project.

-Format: `deleteCfrom PROJECT_INDEX r/CONTACT_INDEX`
+Format: `deleteCfrom PROJECT_INDEX r/GROUPMATE_INDEX`

-* Deletes the contact at the specified `CONTACT_INDEX` from the project at the specified `PROJECT_INDEX`.
+* Deletes the contact at the specified `GROUPMATE_INDEX` from the project at the specified `PROJECT_INDEX`.
 * The `PROJECT_INDEX` refers to the number shown beside the project in the side menu.
-* The `CONTACT_INDEX` refers to the number shown beside the contact when viewing the project.
+* The `GROUPMATE_INDEX` refers to the number shown beside the contact when viewing the project.
 * Both indexes **must be a positive integer** 1, 2, 3, …​

 Examples: